AniD-z/Reverse_Shell_Backdoor/README.md

-#Purple Hat Project — Home Lab Exploitation & Monitoring
+Home Lab Exploitation & Monitoring

 This is a hands-on cybersecurity project simulating real-world red team tactics and defensive monitoring in a controlled lab environment.
 It was designed to improve offensive security skills and build out a full kill chain with detection and logging.